Real Inside World War II

-May we suggest this video to learn more about the bombing of Pearl Harbor; it is quite one of the better made videos, narrated by David Brinkley.
+May we suggest this newer video to learn more about Pearl Harbor; this new episode is from Naval Legends and is quite educational.
 History is a waste if we don’t learn anything from it.
 Incredibly, Dec.
 7, 2016 marked the 75th Anniversary of the bombing of Pearl Harbor.
+Pearl Harbor; this old video link was available, too bad they took it down because it was is one of the better made videos, narrated by David Brinkley.
 Nurse participants and raw video.
 Highlighting sailor Ray Chavez, 104 years old and Marine Ray Garland.
 Both are WW II vets.
-During late 2017 and Jan.
-2018 we added educational scrolls of history that portray when America left the palace of safety that isolationism had brought a prewar America.
-The unfolding of the historical Oberg color film footage of Pearl Harbor.
+Overall, we have added educational scrolls of history that portray when America left the palace of safety that isolationism had brought a prewar America.

 Author Robert C. Valentine has written several books about the entire WWII-era generation, especially about those who participated in WW II.
 He is a member of the 8th Air Force Historical Society, the 94th Division Association, The National WW II Museum and the American Air Museum in Britain.